anoopkunchukuttan/indic_nlp_library/README.txt

     (1) Non-spacing characters like ZWJ/ZWNL
-    (2) Multiple representations of Nukta based characters (3) Multiple representations of two part dependent vowel signs
+    (2) Multiple representations of Nukta based characters (3) Multiple representations of two part dependent vowel signs (4) Typing inconsistencies: e.g. use of pipe (|) for poorna virama

+You can check the documentation for each normalizer in the file 'src/normalize/indic_normalize.py' to know the script specific normalizations.

 Commandline Usage
 -----------------